cbeck88/spirit-po/README.md

   std::cout << std::endl;

-  fprintf(cat.ngettext("Did I fire %d shot or was it only %d?
+  printf(cat.ngettext("Did I fire %d shot or was it only %d?
 Do you feel lucky, punk?",
                       "Did I fire %d shots or was it only %d?
 Do you feel lucky, punk?", number),
          number,
          number - 1);
 }

 ```